feefhq/twere/README.md

 ### Keep it simple stupid

 [KISS](https://en.wikipedia.org/wiki/KISS_principle) is a valuable design principle.
-The application is being written using vanillaz JavaScript modules and web componentns, with zero deployment dependencies.
+The application is being written using vanilla JavaScript modules and web components, with zero deployment dependencies.
 It's intended to be easy to understand and maintain, by aspiring to [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 No frameworks, no cruft; low bandwidth, fast runtime.

 ### Modern && Accessible